 VRM in the States: Michigan

-Michigan has electronic registration at DMVs and electronic pollbooks.
+Michigan currently has electronic registration at DMVs and electronic pollbooks.

 Advances in Voter Registration Modernization